Georg Wölflein

 Feb 20, 2025 I will be giving a talk at SCADS.AI on LLM agents for autonomous tool creation

-May 1, 2024 I will be doing a research internship at Google London this summer.
+May 1, 2024 I will be doing a research internship at Google in London this summer.

 Feb 5, 2024 I gave a talk at the Warwick Tissue Image Analytics (TIA) Centre about self-supervised feature extractors for pathology slide classification.